open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 ## Check if any telemetry should be generated for the operation using `shouldStart()`

-The first method, one that needs to be called before any other `Instrumenter` method, is `shouldStart()`.
+The first method, which needs to be called before any other `Instrumenter` method, is `shouldStart()`.
 It determines whether the operation should be instrumented for telemetry or not.
 The `Instrumenter` framework implements several suppression rules that prevent generating duplicate telemetry; for example the same HTTP server request will always emit exactly one HTTP `SERVER` span,